Weighing anchor

 In the third rule of the Harvard Negotiation Method, Fisher and Ury propose, on the one hand, exploring the various possibilities that may arise and, on the other hand, making the common interests explicit.
 The authors’ first piece of advice is to “expand the pie before dividing it”.

 In the face of this rule that demands “inventing options for mutual benefit,” some obstacles in the form of attitudes or inertia inhibit the creative process of inventing multiple options.
 The first is premature judgment when negotiators with tunnel vision focus on specific options.
 The second is the search for a single answer, where it is taken for granted that each situation has only one possible solution.
 The third is to assume that the pie is fixed and the only variable is to share it when there may be situations where the pie increases to benefit both parties.
 The fourth is to think that “solving your problem is your problem”, where the issue is that the negotiation is approached from a competitive view between the parties and the cooperative aspects are forgotten.
-It is possible to increase mutual benefit from the cooperative approach by analysing the various options.
+It is possible to increase mutual benefit from the cooperative approach by analysing the various options (Fisher, Ury, 1988, 59-62).

 Faced with this scenario, in which the various possibilities of negotiations are not taken advantage of, Fisher and Ury propose multiple solutions.
 The main approach is to consider that negotiations have a creative component where the act of inventing options has to be separated from the act of judging them.
 This can be achieved by brainstorming, a process where the parties meet and openly and uninhibitedly put forward all possible options.
 It is a process where creativity counts and where there is a rule of non-criticism.
 Afterwards, it is necessary to evaluate and decide whether to incorporate the multiple options into the negotiation.